Adaptive Evolutionary Framework for Safe, Efficient, and Cooperative Autonomous Vehicle Interactions: Simulation Results

-Fig.~13 The illustrates the total cumulative reward over time for the CEGT, Nash, and Stakelberg algorithms.
+Fig.~13 The illustrates the total cumulative reward over time for the CEGT, Nash, and Stackelberg algorithms.
 CEGT clearly outperforms the other algorithms by achieving the highest cumulative reward throughout the simulation.
-At $t = 10~\text{s}$, CEGT reaches a reward of approximately $162,388$, significantly higher than Nash around $49,545$ and Stakelberg about $-176,039$.
+At $t = 10~\text{s}$, CEGT reaches a reward of approximately $162,388$, significantly higher than Nash around $49,545$ and Stackelberg about $-176,039$.
 This demonstrates CEGT’s superior ability to balance safety, efficiency, and cooperativeness.
 CEGT also shows a steeper growth rate in cumulative reward, reflecting its effective decision-making and efficient coordination among vehicles.
-In contrast, Nash has a much slower growth, while Stakelberg consistently exhibits a decline in cumulative reward, reflecting inefficient performance and frequent unsafe behaviors.
-Additionally, CEGT maintains a smaller variability range compared to Nash and Stakelberg, as shown by the narrower shaded region.
+In contrast, Nash has a much slower growth, while Stackelberg consistently exhibits a decline in cumulative reward, reflecting inefficient performance and frequent unsafe behaviors.
+Additionally, CEGT maintains a smaller variability range compared to Nash and Stackelberg, as shown by the narrower shaded region.
 This indicates more stable performance across different initial settings.
-In comparison, Nash and Stakelberg exhibit larger variability, highlighting their instability and less reliable outcomes.
+In comparison, Nash and Stackelberg exhibit larger variability, highlighting their instability and less reliable outcomes.

-Fig.~14 illustrates the speed distributions with variations over time for four AVs using the CEGT, Nash, and Stakelberg algorithms across 10 runs.
-CEGT demonstrates clear advantages in maintaining higher and more stable speeds compared to Nash and Stakelberg.
-For AV 1, CEGT has higher average speed than Nash and Stakelberg at most time points after $2~\text{s}$.
+Fig.~14 illustrates the speed distributions with variations over time for four AVs using the CEGT, Nash, and Stackelberg algorithms across 10 runs.
+CEGT demonstrates clear advantages in maintaining higher and more stable speeds compared to Nash and Stackelberg.
+For AV 1, CEGT has higher average speed than Nash and Stackelberg at most time points after $2~\text{s}$.
 For AV 2 to AV 4, CEGT achieves an average speed of approximately $10~\text{m/s}$ to $15~\text{m/s}$ throughout the simulation, indicating efficient driving behavior.
-In contrast, Nash and Stakelberg show significantly lower average speeds, with Stakelberg often around $5~\text{m/s}$ to $10~\text{m/s}$, and Nash below $5~\text{m/s}$, highlighting inefficiencies.
+In contrast, Nash and Stackelberg show significantly lower average speeds, with Stackelberg often around $5~\text{m/s}$ to $10~\text{m/s}$, and Nash below $5~\text{m/s}$, highlighting inefficiencies.